tylerlaberge/Jasper/README.md

 ## The Display

-While your tests are running a progress bar will show the test progres.
-Once Jasper finishes your tests a color coded report will display the results and the elapsed time will be shown to the right of the progress bar.
+While your tests are running a progress bar and elapsed time will show the progress of the tests.
+Once Jasper finishes your tests a color coded report will display the results.

 The different colors that are used in the display are: